Document on Human Fraternity

 The Document on Human Fraternity for World Peace and Living Together, also known as the Abu Dhabi declaration or Abu Dhabi agreement, is a joint statement signed by Pope Francis of the Catholic Church and Sheikh Ahmed el-Tayeb, Grand Imam of Al-Azhar, on 4 February 2019 in Abu Dhabi, United Arab Emirates, supporting human compassion and solidarity.
-The document was born of a discussion between Francis and Tayeb, and is concerned with how different faiths can live peacefully in the same world, and it is meant to be a guide on advancing a "culture of mutual respect".
+The document was born of a discussion between Francis and Tayeb, and is concerned with how different faiths can live peacefully in the same world, and it is meant to be a guide on advancing a "culture of mutual respect."

-The Higher Committee of Human Fraternity has been established instituted to fulfill the aspirations of the Document on Human Fraternity internationally.
+The Higher Committee of Human Fraternity was created to fulfill the aspirations of the Document on Human Fraternity internationally.
 The principles of compassion and human solidarity embodied in this text are the same ones that later inspired the declaration designating 4 February as the International Day of Human Fraternity, as indicated by UN Secretary-General António Guterres.

-In his 2020 encyclical Fratelli tutti, Pope Francis stated that the Document on Human Fraternity "was no mere diplomatic gesture, but a reflection born of dialogue and common commitment".
+In his 2020 encyclical Fratelli tutti, Pope Francis stated that the Document on Human Fraternity "was no mere diplomatic gesture, but a reflection born of dialogue and common commitment."